ashishdommety/hangman-py/README.md

-# hangman-py
+# 🐍 Hangman-py
-A word guessing game written in Python!
+🔍 📝 A word guessing game written in Python!